Egin kantu! (TV series): Format

 The format of the program followed a similar operation to others such as Star Academy, Operación Triunfo (OT), La Voz and others.

 Contest participants had to first pass a selection audition where they were selected or not to participate.
 After that, already within the contest, the contestants were facing each other in different duels.
 The winners of each program were chosen by the public, who voted for their favorite singers.
 Thus, gala after gala and duel after duel until the winner or winners were known.
 In each program the contestants sang both songs in the Basque language and international successes and hits of the moment.

 In each program the audience voted for their favorite candidate (public vote) until there was a winner.

 To be contestants, the applicants had to overcome different phases of a casting to be able to be contestants on the program.

 In each gala or episode of the program there was a guest participant (invited only in that episode, they were "Single-Day Guest Participant" or "Single-Episode Guest Participant").
 After all the performances of the contestants in that gala or episode, the invited participant sang a song, while the public voted for the contestants and the public vote was counted.

+Hits

+The contestants used to compete with national and international hits of the moment (2006-2010).
+Among them, "Zapatillas" (El Canto del Loco), "Me voy" (Julieta Venegas), "Ni Una Sola Palabra" (Paulina Rubio), "Vas a volverme loca" (Natalia), "Cien gaviotas" (Duncan Dhu), "A toda mecha" (Santa Justa Klan), "La maleta del abuelo" (Maria Isabel), "Y Yo Sigo Aquí" (Paulina Rubio), "20 de Enero" (La Oreja de Van Gogh), "Video Killed the Radio Star" (The Buggles), "Wake Me Up Before You Go-Go" (Wham!), "Besos" (El Canto del Loco), "Kisiera yo saber" (Melendi), "Limón y sal" (Julieta Venegas), "True Blue" (Madonna), "Muñeca de trapo" (La Oreja de Van Gogh)...

+In addition, they also used to compete with hits in the Basque language of the moment, such as, "Lokaleko leihotik" (Betizu Taldea), "Gora Gora Betizu" (Betizu Taldea), "Kolperik jo gabe" (Betizu Taldea), "Ez Gaitu Inork Geldituko" (Urtz), "Ilargia" (Ken Zazpi), "Lau teilatu" (Itoiz), "Marea gora" (Itoiz) and others.